The House With 46 Chimneys: Excerpt One

 In response, Ruby took another step backwards.
 She had forgotten she was standing at the top of the stone staircase.
 The second step she took was enough to cause most of her rear foot to go beyond the edge of the top step.
 She tumbled down the stairs letting out a single scream as she fell.

-When asked later, the other servants with rooms on the corridor said that Ruby’s scream was the first noise they heard, though Rose’s immediately followed it.
+When asked later, the other servants with rooms off the corridor said that Ruby’s scream was the first noise they heard, though Rose’s immediately followed it.
 The plea for help by the figure had been heard only by Ruby and by Rose.

 Rose was the first to reach Ruby, who had come to rest some way down the staircase.
 One look at the angle of her sister’s head was enough for Rose to know that Ruby was dead.
 Rose refused to leave Ruby’s body until their mother had been fetched from her quarters elsewhere in the house.